 Carers play an important role in families, communities and broader society by supporting others to have a better quality of life.
 While caring can be extremely rewarding, it can also be stressful and isolating if carers don’t get the support they need.
-It is recognised that caring can be physically, psychologically, emotionally and financially difficult and that undertaking caring responsibilities alongside paid work may worsen these difficulties.
-Caring responsibilities are typically hidden because they take place outside the workplace and are normally unpaid.
+Caring can be physically, psychologically, emotionally and financially difficult and undertaking caring responsibilities alongside paid work may worsen these difficulties.
 Almost a third of working carers in the UK have not discussed their caring role with anyone at their workplace, most commonly because they believed that nothing would change as a result.
 A quarter of working carers in the UK were also considering giving up their job entirely because of the difficulty in combining work and care.
-By creating a carer-friendly workplace, employers can attract and retain talent and realise the organisational and social benefits of supporting carers.

 This guide aims to support employers to develop a carer-friendly workplace by: